2026 MCAT Test Dates and Score Release Dates

 Table of Contents

-As a hopeful premed, you already know the MCAT is a big deal—it is arguably the most heavily weighted objective measurement when it comes to medical school acceptance.
+As a hopeful premed, you already know the MCAT is a big deal—it is arguably the most heavily weighted objective measure for medical school acceptance.
 You need a good score to even be considered by top schools, which means you need to schedule plenty of time for dedicated studying before your test date.
 So, what are the MCAT test dates for this year, and when are MCAT scores released?

-In 2025, between the months of January and September, you can expect anywhere from two to six opportunities to take the MCAT each month, with the lowest being two in March and July and the most being six in May.
-Note that no MCAT test dates are available in February or October through December 2025.
+In 2026, between the months of January and September, you can expect anywhere from one to six opportunities to take the MCAT each month, with the lowest being one in February and July and the most being six in May.
+Note that no MCAT test dates are available in October through December 2026.

 MCAT TEST DATES